ek01992/archinstall-wsl/CONTRIBUTING.md

 - Tests use seams/mocks to avoid touching real system state.
 You do NOT need root to run tests.
 - Ensure `$(go env GOPATH)/bin` is on your PATH if you call `staticcheck` directly.
+- Go version is pinned in CI and docs for reproducibility.
+Use `make check-go` to verify your local version.

 ## Branching Strategy